seveas/git-spindle/docs/index.rst

 Defaults to adding a git url, but this can be overridden.
 For private repos SSH is used.

-.. describe:: git hub browse [--parent]
+.. describe:: git hub browse [--parent] [<repo>] [<section>]

-Browse the repository (or its parent) on GitHub
+Browse a repository (or its parent) on GitHub.
+By default the repository's homepage is opened, but you can specify a different section, such as issues, pulls, wiki, branches, releases, contributors, graphs, releases or settings.

 .. describe:: git hub mirror [--ssh|--http] [--goblet] [<repo>]